 To understand why that is the case, just consider the bank’s underlying business for a moment.
 Put simply, New York Community Bancorp sports a heavy weighting towards multi-family lending.
 As the name suggests, ‘multi-family’ basically means apartment complexes as opposed to single family housing units.
 Around 75% of the bank’s total loan book is from multi-family loans, accounting for just over half of its $49b in total assets.
 Specifically in the bank’s case, these multi-family complexes are typically ones subject to New York City rent control regulation.

-With that in mind the company’s unusually solid performance during the financial crisis makes a bit more sense.
-Not only are these assets fairly stodgy to begin with, but in recessions they remain stable since fewer folks will trade out of a rent stabilized apartment to a more expensive one in an uncertain economic environment.
-The upshot is that cash flow required to service the loan remains quite reliable during downturns.
+With that in mind, the bank’s unusually solid performance during the financial crisis makes a bit more sense.
+Not only are these assets fairly stodgy to begin with, but in recessions they remain stable since fewer folks will trade out of a rent stabilized apartment to a more expensive one.
+The upshot is that the cashflow required to service the loan remains quite reliable during downturns.

 The other thing to like about the stock is its dividend.
 The shares currently throw off an annual distribution of 68¢ apiece.
 I have that equivalent to a yield of 5.4% based on last week’s closing share price of $12.68.
 We have an efficiently run bank, high quality assets and an attractive looking valuation.
 What’s not to like?